thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

     3. Have rounds or entire events been dropped during the competition?
     4. Are there records that must be declined due to [Regulation 9i2](https://www.worldcubeassociation.org/regulations/#9i2)?
     5. What was the main event at the competition?
 While this is submitted to the WCAT during the competition page submission, this is prior to the competition taking place.
 The WRT needs to know **how** a main event was treated as such during the competition.
 This is not necessary if the main event was 3x3x3.
-    6. If there is anything else of importance for the WRT, please don’t hesitate to include it; the more detailed, the better.
+    6. If there is anything else of importance for the WRT, please don't hesitate to include it; the more detailed, the better.
 14. Clearly outline anything irregular with the results submission, such as edits you made manually to the JSON file.
 15. Click "Submit Results" to send the results to the WRT.
 You and all other Delegates of the competition will receive a confirmation email that the results have been submitted.